ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 **[R158]** An IVSM MUST NOT be able to be removed until all participants in the BPI Interoperability process have successfully invoked the "Exit BPI Interoperability" operation.

 **[R159]** A "Remove IVSM" operation a BPI invokes MUST contain the following properties:
-* The unique identifier for the IVSM
+* The unique identifier for the target IVSM
 * The unique identifier of the invoking BPI Subject
 * A digital signature over the content of the operation input tied to a public key associated with the BPI Subject invoking the operation
 * The cryptographically secured and masked secret of the invoking BPI Subject